The report to cabinet on 1 February will provide updates on current schemes and approval of £4...

 I am proud to have served the residents of the villages I represent and I continue to do what I can to further their interests.
 I attend parish council meetings in Alderbury, the Grimsteads and Whiteparish and have established a deep understanding of residents' concerns and expectations.

-I have been Chairman of Wiltshire Council since May 2015 and Chairman of the Southern Wiltshire Area Board since its inception in 2009.
-In addition I am Chairman of the Police and Crime Panel and Vice Chairman of the Audit Committee.
-I am also a Member of the Southern Planning Committee.
-I have contributed to the work of various scrutiny Task Groups - most recently on Army Rebasing.
+I was Chairman of Wiltshire Council from 2015 to 2017 and have been Chairman of the Southern Wiltshire Area Board since its inception in 2009.
+In addition I am Chairman of the Police and Crime Panel and Chairman of the Audit and Governance Committee.
+I am also Vice Chairman of the Southern Planning Committee.
+I am a Member of the Standards Committee, the Local Pensions Board the Constitution Focus Group and Financial Planning Task Group.

 I served on Alderbury Parish Council from 1998 to 2006 and was chairman from 2001 to 2006.
 I am a past Governor of Salisbury College and was a Trustee of Alabare during its formative years.
 I was a member of the Police Authority before its abolition in 2011.